Hackastic/Hackastic/README.md

 - 👋 Hi, I’m @Hackastic
 - 👀 I’m interested in web development & creating applications using python
-- 🌱 I’m currently learning react.js
+- 🌱 I’m fond of AI
 - 📫 How to reach me exuberantneglect27@gmail.com

 <!---